 - Note 1: This is the recommended crystal operating range.
-A crystal as low as 8 MHz can be used, although this may result in increased output phase noise. - Note 2: The VCXO crystal will be pulled to its minimum frequency when there is no input clock (CLR = 1) due to the attempt of the PLL to lock to 0 Hz. - Note 3: The minimum practical input frequency is 1 kHz.
-Through proper loop filter design lower input frequencies may be possible. - Note 4: The output of RCLK is a positive pulse with a duration equal to VCLK high time, or half the VCLK period. - Note 5: Referenced to ICLK, the skews of VCLK, RCLK and TCLK increase together when leakage is present in the external VCXO PLL loop filter.
+A crystal as low as 8 MHz can be used, although this may result in increased output phase noise. - Note 2: The VCXO crystal will be pulled to its minimum frequency when there is no input clock (CLR = 1) due to the attempt of the PLL to lock to 0 Hz. - Note 3: The minimum practical phase detector frequency is 1 kHz.
+Through proper loop filter design lower input frequencies may be possible.
+Input frequencies as low as 400 Hz have been tested. - Note 4: A higher input clock frequency can be used when RPV divider = 8. - Note 5: The output of RCLK is a positive pulse with a duration equal to VCLK high time, or half the VCLK period. - Note 6: Referenced to ICLK, the skews of VCLK, RCLK and TCLK increase together when leakage is present in the external VCXO PLL loop filter.

-Package Outline and Package Dimensions

-56 pin TSSOP 6.10 mm (240 mil) body, 0.50 mm.
-(20 mil) pitch
+Package Outline and Package Dimensions (56-pin TSSOP 6.10 mm (240 mil) body, 0.50 mm.
+(20 mil) pitch)